 Cpl.
 O'Connor was part of a SWAT operation to arrest a homicide suspect back on March 13.
 As the SWAT team made entry into a home on the 1600 block of Bridge Street that morning, police say a suspect opened fire on officers through a closed front door.

-Investigators say Sergeant James O'Connor was in the line of fire and was fatally wounded by those shots.
+Investigators say Cpl.
+James O'Connor was in the line of fire and was fatally wounded by those shots.

 Hassan Elliot, 21, was the original subject of the homicide investigation and has since been charged with firing the shots that killed Cpl.
 O'Connor.
 He faces numerous charges including murder and criminal homicide of a law enforcement officer.